prysmaticlabs/documentation/website/docs/monitoring/partials/_status-checklist-partial.md

             <div class='input-container'><input id="tc-2" type='checkbox'/><span class='done'></span></div>
             <div class='guidance-container'>
                 <label for="tc-2">2.
 Prepare for The Merge</label>
                 <p>Many common issues are resolved by the steps in our <a target="_blank" href='../prepare-for-merge'>Prepare for The Merge</a> checklist.
-Once you've completed this checklist, you can proceed here.</p>
+We recommend completing this Merge preparation checklist before proceeding here.</p>
             </div>
         </div>
         <div class='task'>